-Arguably Xena’s most dangerous enemy however would be the evil shamaness Alti played by Claire Stansfield who had played a key role in Xena’s descent into darkness.
+Arguably Xena’s most dangerous enemy however would be the evil shamaness Alti played by Claire Stansfield, who had also played a key role in Xena’s descent into darkness.

 Xena eventually eclipsed its parent show Hercules in both impact and popularity.
 At the height of its success it was seen in more countries around the world than any other television series at that point.

 Buffy the Vampire Slayer was created by Joss Whedon.
 Premiering in 1997 (after a 1992 movie starring Kristy Swanson as Buffy rather than Sarah Michelle Gellar who went on to play her in the show.)

 Buffy is the slayer, latest in a long line of young women who are gifted with the supernatural strength and skills needed to kill Vampires, Demons and other monsters.

 Buffy lives in the town of Sunnydale which is located directly above a portal to a hell dimension called the Hellmouth.
 With the aid of her friends that include her mentor and Watcher Rupert Giles, the Witch Willow Rosenberg, her best friend Xander Harris, and her reformed (most of the time) Vampire lovers, Angel and Spike.
 Buffy battles the forces of darkness and saves the world… a lot.